N3zzar/Dbt-cloud-Project/README.md

 I employed tags throughout the project knowing that it also makes it easy and cost effective, when you are trying to do an operation in groups.

-Learning about severity from dbt platform, I decided to apply it on my `order_status` column such that if it detects a new order status different from the one I provided in the accepted values, it should output warn instead of the default error message
+Learning about severity from dbt platform, I decided to apply it on my `order_status` column such that if it detects a new order status different from the one I provided in the accepted values, it should output warn instead of the default error message.
+This will allow production not to break.

 ---